opencoca/STARTR-WEB-Vue-Select-image/README.md

 ## Contact

-For any inquiries or further information, please contact [your-email@example.com](mailto:info@openco.ca).
+For any inquiries or further information, please contact [our team](mailto:info@openco.ca).

 ---